 Care for Young People with Disability

-Right now, there are over 7,500 young Australians living in aged care - simply because there are very limited alternatives (National Disability Agreement 2010).
+Right now, there are more than 7,000 young Australians living in aged care - simply because there are very limited alternatives (National Disability Agreement 2011-12).
 In addition, a further 700,000 are being cared for at home by family and friends, often with limited support (Australian Institute of Health and Welfare 2011).

 Being young is about having a lifetime ahead of you, yet aged care is designed for someone who is at the end of their life.
 The realities of aged care mean a young person will share a residence where the average age is 83 and the average life expectancy is just three years (Australian Institute of Health and Welfare 2011).
 More importantly, in most cases, their specific care needs will not be met and differ greatly to those of the elderly residents.

 For those young people living in aged care, statistics suggest that:

 - 44% will receive a visit from friends less than once a year

 - 34% will almost never participate in community based activities such as shopping

 - 21% will go outside the home less than once a month